-2. Deck Slab Concrete.
+2. Deck and Bridge Approach Slab Concrete.

-Cure deck concrete by covering with a double thickness of burlap.
-Place the wet cure burlap and start the wet cure within 15 minutes of the passing of the finishing machine.
+Cure the concrete surface by covering with a double thickness of burlap.
 Moisten the concrete surface using a light fog spray if the surface begins to dry after finishing and before placement of the wet cure.
 Keep the burlap continuously moist at all times.

-During the curing process do not allow vehicles and equipment on the deck and do not perform work on the deck.
+During the curing process do not allow vehicles and equipment on the deck or approach slab and do not perform work on the deck or approach slab.